USS YMS-241

 Using the same technique as above, I was able to reconstruct YMS-241’s movements in the days and months after the rescue:

-January 30th, 1944 - Completed partial repairs and departed Suva, Fiji for Noumea for further repairs.
+January 30th, 1944 - Completed partial repairs and departed Suva, Fiji for Noumea, New Caledonia for further repairs.

 February 23rd, 1944 - Arrived at Espiritu Santo